 Take a Class

 It’s also rewarding to learn something new.
 Grab your crew and sign up for a random class near you.
-You can find a class in any niche you can think of, from fitness to cooking, learning to draw to learning a new language.
+You can find a course in any niche, from fitness to cooking, learning to draw to learning a new language.
 You can even take a class together online!

 I took a sushi-making class with my gals when I lived in Long Beach, and not only was it fun, but it was delicious as well!